moradiya-neel/securecart-aws-security-architecture/docs/05-secure-data-layer.md

 ### 4. Anonymous-access validation

 A test object was uploaded, and its object URL was opened in a private browser window.
-S3 returned `AccessDenied`.

 ![S3 ObjectUpload](../assets/evidence/secure/44a-s3-object-upload.png)